teamsudocode/meditrack/README.md

 The project is divided into a native mobile application (for the patients) and a responsive web application (for the pharmacist).

+# Motivation behind the Hack
+Improper medication use and tracking in the world leads to millions of death all around the world.
+Meditrack aims to eradicate the problem of missing a dosage -- or taking a double dose because you forgot.
+Our mission is to give people a tool to take their medications the way they're supposed to and help individuals and caretakers manage the challenges of staying on time up to date and on schedule.

+# The Current Product
+The 21-day timeframe was little harsh to completely create a fully functional web application and a mobile application and an API service and database to complement it.
+However, we've managed to create the web application and a functional prototype of the mobile application.
+There is a database which stores the information of the user and his prescriptions and orders.
+We developed an API to fetch data from this database.
+The integration of database and the applications are yet to be done.
+The main functional part of applications (web and mobile) are done, however other features (like reordering medicine, view all the bills) is yet to be implemented.

 # Navigating this repo
 ### [Web client](https://abhisheksharma.design/meditrack-web)
 _Bridging the gap between pharmacists and consumers_